-- The Zurich Instruments MFIA can measure the capacitance transient at frequencies ranging from 1 mHz to 5 MHz (not just at 1 MHz), on a time scale of 10 us (at 1 MHz).
-The Data acquisition module of LabOne, the Zurich Instruments control software, can be triggered either by the external pulse generator, or the internally generated bias pulse.
-With this DAQ module, the whole transient can be reliably captured at high time resolution and for long-rate windows, including the steady-state before the trigger event thanks to the data buffer.
+The MFIA can measure a capacitance transient at frequencies ranging from 1 mHz to 5 MHz (not just at 1 MHz) on a time scale of 10 us (at 1 MHz).
+The Data Acquisition (DAQ) module of LabOne® can be triggered either by an external pulse generator or by an internally generated bias pulse.
+With the DAQ module, the whole transient can be reliably captured at a high temporal resolution and for long-rate windows, including the steady state before the trigger event thanks to the data buffer.

-- In addition, the dual channel lock-in amplifier included in the MFIA can be used to capture the current transient along with the capacitance transient.
-This can be done on a faster time-scale than capacitance measurements, but does not include information of the absolute capacitance.
+The dual channel lock-in amplifier included in the MFIA can be used to capture the current transient along with the capacitance transient.
+This can be achieved on a shorter time scale than for capacitance measurements, but does not include information on the absolute capacitance.

 The Benefits of Choosing Zurich Instruments

-- The MFIA can be considered a superior alternative to the discontinued Boonton 7200, thanks to the integrated digitizer, wider capacitance measurement range and flexible working frequency.
-Furthermore, it offers numerous software tools such as a plotter and sweeper to monitor and optimize your experiment.
+- The MFIA can be considered a superior alternative to the discontinued Boonton 7200 thanks to its integrated digitizer, its wider capacitance measurement range and its flexible working frequency.
+Furthermore, LabOne comes with a number of tools that allow you to monitor and optimize your experiment.

-- The MFIA has an eight-stage current input stage, so the instrument is not overloaded when the reverse bias pulse is applied.
+- An eight-stage current input guarantees that the instrument is not overloaded when the reverse bias pulse is applied.

 - Application Brief - Deep Level Transient Spectroscopy (DLTS)